GoogleCloudPlatform/agent-assist-integrations/aa-integration-backend/readme.md

 $ gcloud redis instances create $REDIS_INSTANCE_ID --size=5 --region=$SERVICE_REGION
 ```

-2. Create a Serverless VPC Access connector.
+2. (Optional) You can connect to a Redis instance from Cloud Run by using [Direct Egress or Serverless VPC Access](https://cloud.google.com/memorystore/docs/redis/connect-redis-instance-cloud-run).
+If you choose Serverless VPC Access, you'll need to create a Serverless VPC Access connector.
 See this [guide](https://cloud.google.com/run/docs/configuring/connecting-vpc#create-connector) if more instructions are needed.

 ```bash
 # Ensure the Serverless VPC Access API is enabled for your project.